epitron/autoindex/README.txt

 =========================

 Summary:
-  Pretty directory listings for your listingless directories!
+  Pretty directory lists for your listless directories!

 Installation: